Configure the Gateway to Use Multicast

 For the multicast connections, the Gateway uses UDP for the back-end server connection and Server-Sent Events (SSE) or WebSocket for the front-end client connections.
 Using this configuration, the Gateway enables the LAN-based UDP protocol to be broadcast over the Web.

-To configure a service to use multicast, you must specify the following elements in the Gateway configuration file (for example, GATEWAY_HOME/conf/gateway-config.xml
+To configure a service to use multicast, you must specify the following elements in the Gateway configuration file (for example, GATEWAY_HOME/conf/gateway-config.xml):

 - Specify a multicast URI in the format

-element. - Specify the network interface name in
+udp://group-address:port-numberin theconnectelement. - Specify the network interface name in

-using the @ symbol.
+udp.interfaceinconnect-optionsusing the @ symbol.
 For syntax requirements, see Supported URL Schemes.

-service using a multicast address.
-The broadcast service connects to a back-end service, and sends any messages from the back-end service outwards to clients connected over the address in its accept
+The following example shows a broadcast service using a multicast address.
+The broadcast service connects to a back-end service, and sends any messages from the back-end service outwards to clients connected over the address in its accept.

-to the Gateway will be broadcast to all server-sent events (SSE) clients connected to the Gateway at address sse://example.com:8000/sse
+In the example, data packets sent using UDP multicast from udp://224.0.0.1:9001 to the Gateway will be broadcast to all server-sent events (SSE) clients connected to the Gateway at address sse://example.com:8000/sse.
+The sse:// scheme is used for SSE connections.
+To learn more about SSE, see Using server-sent events from MDN.

 See Also